Sethispr/cupid-test/src/content/docs/server setup/drops.md

 description: Page explaining how to set the card drops channel in your server.
 ---

-Use the `=setspawn` command to set a specific channel for card drops.
+Use the `=setspawn` command at the channel you want the bot to drop cards, it will set that channel for card drops.

 :::note